-To compete in today's fast-paced business world you must be ready to sign and move on every opportunity at a moments notice.
-Traditional contracts, non-disclosure agreements (often referred to as NDAs), proposals, waivers and other legal documents have required multiple meetings at various locations, reams of paper and faxing back and forth.
+To compete in today's fast-paced business world you must be ready to sign and move on to every opportunity at a moment's notice.
+Traditional contracts, non-disclosure agreements (often referred to as NDAs), proposals, waivers, and other legal documents have required multiple meetings at various locations, reams of paper, and faxing back and forth.
 This process wasted valuable resources while requiring an enormous administrative effort.

 Let eSignature save your organization time and money.
 Your business can easily leap ahead of those still using the traditional signing methods.
 ESignatures streamline any document signing process.

 According to the US Federal ESIGN Act, an electronic signature can be "an electronic sound, symbol or process that is attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record".
 In plain English, when a person agrees to accept what you have presented to them they can show their agreement by checking a box, typing their name, inserting an image, or even inserting a recording stating their agreement.
 The wording of the act allows for a variety of ways to verify an agreement to be obtained electronically giving your business the freedom to secure the type of signature you need from the standard NDA or waiver to a binding contract.

 In order for an eSignature to be legally binding, it must meet five criteria laid out in the ESIGN Act and the Uniform Electronic Transactions Act (UETA).

 - Intent to sign - The user must have the option to decline the signature request.